-A corporation is a separate legal entity and owners do not own its assets directly.
+A corporation is a separate legal entity, and owners do not own its assets directly.
 Instead, they own shares in the corporation, which in turn owns the assets.
-This makes transferring ownership stakes much easier.
+This makes transferring ownership interests much easier.

-The ability to transfer ownership, in turn, makes it much easier to attract investments.
-Venture capital firms and angel investors, for example, like to know they can get in and out of an investment on pre-agreed terms without the inconvenience of a muddled organizational structure.
+This ability to transfer ownership makes it easier to attract investments.
+Venture capital firms and angel investors, for example, like to know they can get in and out of an investment on pre-agreed terms without delays caused by a muddled organizational structure.

 The other key advantage that incorporated businesses have is that they benefit from a theoretically unlimited lifespan.
 When shareholders die, their shares are passed on to their heirs or are transferred via a sale.

 Conversely, sole proprietorships automatically dissolve when their principals pass away.